Many associate the term "start-up" solely with tech companies chasing unicorn status.

 When it comes to the fund itself, it only has a lifespan of 10 years, and limited partners (the people who invested in the funds) are eager to get their investment earnings back.
 Because of this underlying dynamic, VCs only select businesses that have the ambition to grow quickly, and oftentimes, irrationally fast.

-However, once on this pathway, there is high pressure to succeed from the fund, as they are trying to force an outcome (acquisition or IPO) so that they can return the money to their limited partners.
+However, once on this pathway, there is typically high pressure to succeed from the fund, as they are trying to force an outcome (acquisition or IPO) so that they can return the money to their limited partners.
 Companies that embark on this financing journey have a growth at all costs mindset.

 Below is a graph from the 50,000 startups how many turn out to reach 'unicorn' status ($1B+ valuation).